It is a general understanding in the service industry that the most important factor in project success is customer satisfaction.

 Customer Satisfaction measures how your service, product, or support meets, exceeds or falls short of customer expectations.

-As this blog of Neil Patel shows, experience will be the key differentiator by 2020 and in fact, it will be the most exciting area for businesses in the future.
-And more interestingly it mentioned, 86% of consumers are willing to pay more for a better Customer Experience.
+According to a blog by Neil Patel, customer experience will be the key differentiator for businesses, making it the most exciting area for future growth.
+Interestingly, the blog also mentions that 86% of consumers are willing to pay more for a better customer experience.